ksalanga/GraphicsPrac/README.md

 # GraphicsPrac
 KrohnEducation Graphics Practice.
-Learning About Java Graphics with AWT.
+\nLearning About Java Graphics with AWT.
-Implementing Applet and Components.
+\nImplementing Applet and Components.